Computer Science (CSC)

 CSC 4941 Computer Science Professional Experience (1 Credit)

 Students report on their professional experiences (such as internship or certification) through written reports and presentations.
 Students will also consider post-graduation aspects of entering the profession.
 To pass this course, the student will need to show proof of completion of an approved internship or professional certification.
-Typically offered: Autumn, Winter, Spring.
+Typically offered: Autumn.

 CSC 4950 Topics in Computer Science (1-5 Credit)